Aspen New Economy & Society Program

 Program Rebranding and Plans for 2021

-The 2021 edition will develop a broader perspective on the issues we are facing as a result of the Covid19 crisis and the overlapping socio-economic challenges our societies’ face.
-Under the new name of New Economy & Society program, we will further engage in a constructive and focused dialogue on multi-stakeholder solutions.
+The 2021 edition has developed a broader perspective on the issues we are facing as a result of the Covid19 crisis and the overlapping socio-economic challenges our societies’ face.
+Under the new name of New Economy & Society program, the Program is further engaging in a constructive and focused dialogue on multi-stakeholder solutions.
 It is more urgent than ever to build an effective collaboration between the public and the private sector.
-The program will address three interconnected themes that reflect the way forward out of the crisis for the Romanian economy and society.
-As part of the European and national efforts to offer support for the recovery and resilience of our society, a first event will address the way in which public and private stakeholders can contribute and benefit from the new financial instruments.
+The program is addressing three interconnected themes that reflect the way forward out of the crisis for the Romanian economy and society.
+As part of the European and national efforts to offer support for the recovery and resilience of our society, a first event addressed the way in which public and private stakeholders can contribute and benefit from the new financial instruments.
 Some sectors and businesses have not only managed to survive, but also to thrive during the economic crisis of the past year.
 Their business model and their strategies are a source of inspiration in the development of more resilient national economies.
-We will focus on the capabilities of economic agents and the sources of success for resilient businesses.
+The focus will also be on the capabilities of economic agents and the sources of success for resilient businesses.
 Beyond the urgent health crisis, we still have to face the persistent challenges related to climate change.
 The new economic model across Europe and America will be fundamentally linked to the climate economy.
-The program will address the way Romanian businesses and governmental actors can engage efficiently and timely with the new tendencies in this field and mediate the potential negative impact the transition can have in certain sectors and regions.
-Additionally, the program will continue to pursue some of the topics addressed in previous years, such as financial inclusion, financial education, and new technologies in the financial sector.
+The program is addressing the way Romanian businesses and governmental actors can engage efficiently and timely with the new tendencies in this field and mediate the potential negative impact the transition can have in certain sectors and regions.
+Additionally, the program continues to pursue some of the topics addressed in previous years, such as financial inclusion, financial education, and new technologies in the financial sector.

 - Working level meetings of the Task Force with the participation of key stakeholders, focusing on identifying priorities for the Program.